Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 View source

-State Parks and Historic Sites - Drone Operations Prohibited
+State Parks and Historic Sites - UAS Prohibition

 General

-Georgia DNR Parks, Recreation, and Historic Sites Division prohibits operation of UAS on state park, historic site, and recreation area property except in designated areas or with written permit from park manager or division director.
-Applies to launch, landing, and flight over division-administered property.
-Permit requests handled case-by-case.
+Georgia DNR Parks, Recreation, and Historic Sites Division prohibits the operation of model aircraft and UAS on state park, state historic site, and recreation area property, except in designated areas or with a written permit from the park manager or division director.
+Applies to all Georgia state parks including Stone Mountain, Cloudland Canyon, Amicalola Falls, F.D.
+Roosevelt, Tallulah Gorge, and Skidaway Island.

 View source